NBA Defensive Player of the Year Odds 2023-24: Best Odds Prices For DPOY Award

 Gobert’s dominant defensive days are past him, and his offensive ceiling and fit give him a limit on how much he can be played.
 His NBA Defensive Player of the Year odds hold no value at +1400.

-When we consider the greatest rim protectors in the history of the league, Dikembe Mutombo would likely be one of the first names to come to mind; therefore, it should come as no shock that he won four Defensive Player of the Year awards in his career.
+When we consider the most marvelous rim protectors in the league’s history, Dikembe Mutombo would likely be one of the first names to come to mind; therefore, it should come as no shock that he won four Defensive Player of the Year awards in his career.
 However, age caught up with Mutombo, as it does with athletes of all sports, and his last DPOY came at age 34.
 Brook Lopez is no different.

 While Lopez’s incredible transformation from being one of the most exploitable defenders in the NBA to becoming one of the best drop coverage rim protectors in the game is a Hollywood story itself, there is little chance that he can put together a repeat performance of last season as a 35-year-old.

-No player has ever won at this age, and there are too many talented defenders to fend off this year: Jaren Jackson Jr, Evan Mobley, Nic Claxton, Anthony Davis, Giannis Antetokounmpo, Bam Adebayo, Chet Holmgren, Mikal Bridges, Walker Kessler, OG Anunoby, and many other have substantially less miles on their body.
+No player has ever won at this age, and there are too many talented defenders to fend off this year: Jaren Jackson Jr., Evan Mobley, Nic Claxton, Anthony Davis, Giannis Antetokounmpo, Bam Adebayo, Chet Holmgren, Mikal Bridges, Walker Kessler, OG Anunoby, and many other have substantially fewer miles on their body.

 Ultimately, there is better value at this price elsewhere, including with Kessler, Holmgren, Myles Turner, and Victor Wembanyama’s NBA Defensive Player of the Year odds.
 Even if Lopez logs 2.5 blocks per game again, there should be at least two or three players who eclipse three per game.

-While Lopez has remained fairly healthy for the majority of his career, there are just too many things that can go wrong for a big man at age 35.
+While Lopez has remained relatively healthy for most of his career, there are just too many things that can go wrong for a big man at age 35.
 Look elsewhere for your DPOY futures.

 Fading Anthony Davis’s NBA Defensive Player of the Year odds has nothing to do with talent, IQ, or athleticism.
 Instead, it has everything to do with both his inability to stay on the floor and his hyper-inflated DPOY odds.

-Due to the NBA’s new CBA (Collective Bargaining Agreement), players must play in at least 65 games in order to be eligible for individual awards like the MVP, DPOY, ROTY, and 6MOTY.
+Due to the NBA’s new CBA (Collective Bargaining Agreement), players must play in at least 65 games to be eligible for individual awards like the MVP, DPOY, ROTY, and 6MOTY.

 Unfortunately for AD and his DPOY backers, the odds of him even achieving eligibility during this upcoming season are slim to none.
 As a matter of fact, Davis has failed to play 65 or more games in five consecutive seasons; it was the 2017-18 campaign, when he was playing for the New Orleans Pelicans, that he last played in that many games.